kurikaesu/userspace-tablet-driver-daemon/README.md

 #### Gnome under wayland without X11
 Unfortunately at the moment I do not know how to change the display mapping when using Gnome under wayland as I can't find any documentation on how to instruct the compositor `mutter` to do so.

+#### KDE under wayland without X11
+This is the same situation as the Gnome desktop environment.
+There is work to add a new KCM to support libinput graphics tablets but it is not complete.
+See: https://phabricator.kde.org/T14971

 ## Contributing
 Should you want to contribute there are a few ways to do so.
 - Testing the driver on your Linux distribution.
 If it doesn't work, cut me an issue.